Chrism Mass Scheduled for April 6

 He has served for the past 16 years at the Academy of Our Lady of Peace (OLP) in a variety of positions, including varsity golf head coach, social studies teacher, director of athletics, assistant principal and, most recently, interim assistant head of school.
 He also spent several years on the faculty of St. John of the Cross Catholic School in Lemon Grove.

-González, who holds a master’s in Education as well as bachelor’s degrees in History and Political Science, all from the University of San Diego, will be visiting the Mater Dei Catholic campus periodically before his start date to get to know the school community.
+González, who is working on a master’s in Education and holds bachelor’s degrees in History and Political Science, all from the University of San Diego, will be visiting the Mater Dei Catholic campus periodically before his start date to get to know the school community.

 “(González) brings a collaborative approach to the work of education and I’m very excited to work with him to lead Mater Dei Catholic to even greater heights,” Jesuit Father Joaquin Martinez, president of Mater Dei Catholic, said in a letter to the school community.